-Khachapuri is a fluffy homemade bread that is typically shaped like a boat with various kinds of cheeses and a runny egg at the centre.
-It is known as a staple food in Georgia that is enjoyed at any time of the day.
+Khachapuri is a traditional Georgian homemade bread that is typically shaped like a boat, topped with various kinds of cheeses and a runny egg at the centre.
+It is as a staple dish of Georgia where flatbreads are a popular snack or side dish.

 Origin & Cultural Significance

-Khachapuri came from the Georgian word khacho which means “cheese curds”, and puri which means “bread”.
-It is a classic Georgian bread with an egg cracked on top along with many various cheeses as filling.
+The word Khachapuri comes from the Georgian word khacho, which means ‘cheese curds’ and puri which means ‘bread’.
+It is a traditional Georgian bread with an egg cracked on top along with many various cheeses as filling.

-Khachapuri is known to be Georgia’s national dish and is considered one of Georgia’s comfort food dishes.
-The country even celebrate Georgia’s timeless signature pastry every 27th of February as the ‘National Khachapuri Day.’
+Khachapuri is known to be Georgia’s national dish and is considered a real comfort food.
+The people of Georgia even celebrates the timeless signature pastry every 27th of February, known as the ‘National Khachapuri Day.’